John Bracey Jr.

 John Bracey, Jr. (July 17, 1941 – February 5, 2023) was an African-American scholar, historian, and activist who significantly contributed to the study of African-American history and culture.

 Early life

 John Bracey, Jr. was born in Chicago, Illinois, in 1941.
 He was raised in Washington D.C in the 1950s, during the period of the Jim Crow laws.
 Bracey's mother, Helen, taught at Howard University's School of Education.
 During his childhood, Bracey participated in Negro History Week celebrations.

 Education

 While in Washington, D.C., Bracey began his studies at Howard University.
 He moved back to Chicago and studied at Roosevelt University, where he earned his bachelor's degree in 1964.
-Bracey completed his graduate education at Roosevelt University and Northwestern University.
+He continued with graduate studies at Roosevelt University and Northwestern University.

 Civil rights work

 While Bracey was a student in the 1960s, he was involved in civil rights activities such as sit-ins and marches to protest racial segregation.
 During 1961–1971 in Chicago, he was heavily involved with civil rights movements, Black Liberation, and Peace movements.

 The best-known rally in which Bracey participated was the Grant Park Protest in 1963, involving 10,000 demonstrators alongside Rev. Joseph H. Jackson, a civil rights activist.
 The protest took place because Chicago Mayor Richard Daley was attempting to minimize the issue of race relations.

 During his activism work, Bracey gained infamy from Chicago police.
 The police would follow and attempt to arrest him daily.
 However, the African-American members of the Police Department protected Bracey during these times.
 The African-American officers would escort Bracey to where he was going safely, and they would also tell Bracey about the upcoming plans of the Department.